nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

 # 1_1_lay_of_the_land

 Its good to get started just by looking at the data.
 The view() function lets you look at the data.
-The glimpse() function lets you look at the first few records plus the datatypes (modes in R parlance).
-Its critical to check the datatypes before going any further.
 Below is the flights data without any modifications.

     library(tidyverse)
     library(nycflights13)